Resources for Educators

 Indiana-specific climate lessons:

 "I teach at a local school and have been looking at curriculum options that will give 8th graders the opportunity to research past temperatures and explore climate change using real data.
 Textbook curriculum has nothing on this, so I have been scouring the internet.
 I am thrilled to have found IN CCIA's easy to use information & website.
 It gives direct data for Indiana, so my students have a vested interest."

 Teaching about climate change is challenging, yet essential.
 In a recent article published in American Educator, Purdue professors Daniel Shepardson and Andrew Hirsch outline five critical topics that students should learn and that every adult should understand.

 Below we've summarized these five topics, but we encourage you to check out their (free) article in full.
 In it, Shepardson and Hirsch review students' understanding of climate change and barriers to teaching it, they elaborate on key concepts, and they provide pedagogical suggestions for integrating these concepts into classroom learning.

 Summary: Five Critical Topics

-1) Students need to understand the relationship between weather and climate.
+Students need to understand the relationship between weather and climate.
 Weather is a snapshot of day-to-day conditions at a location.
-Climate is the long-term (>30 years) average of weather conditions.
+Climate is the long-term average of weather conditions over 30 years or more.
 Knowing how climate data are generated and what those data actually represent are essential to understanding the concepts of climate variability and climate change.